norakytt/pypsa-earth-bo/README.md

 PyPSA‑Earth‑BO relies on a set of Bolivia‑specific configuration changes and custom input files.
 The table below summarises all modifications, including where each change is implemented and which custom file it depends on.

 A complete run of the snakemake workflow will overwrite most of these files.
 After a full and successful workflow, the rule categories "Download and Filter" and "Populate Data" are done and should not overwrite the data.
-However, after running these rules, the custom files must manually replace the default files as decribed in the tabel below.

 | Component / Adjustment | Description | File / Location |
 | ------------------------ | ------------- | ------------------ |